The fundamentals of retail merchandising

 Merchandising loss leaders

 In stores, there are three types of products—products that make you money, products that you break even on, and products that you lose money on (also called "loss leaders").

 Understanding loss leaders is why merchandising is so important.
 You do not put all of your loss leaders together in a store; you merchandise them with the products that you break even on and make money on, pairing products to increase revenue and gross profit.

 At one of my stores, I had a computer system that was able to generate reports that showed what the top products were by price and by highest gross profits.
 Using this data, I could, for example, generate an end cap with toilet paper, a bucket, and an impulse-buy toilet bowl cleaner.
 While I might not get as high of a gross profit, I might get an additional sale, which led to more revenue.

 There are a few helpful lessons that you can pull from end caps.
 The first lesson is that end caps are always changing.
 People do not want to see the same thing over and over again.
-End caps are a way to refresh your store, while allowing your staples to remain in place.
+End caps are a way to refresh your store while allowing your staples to remain in place.

 End caps are also a way for you to sell slow-moving inventory.
 If you have too many paper towels, you can put them on an end cap and pair them with window cleaner and a squeegee.
-You would likely sell more paper towels, because people would see them and remember that they need them, and then you would sell the other products that you paired with the paper towels, because you reminded customers that it’s spring and their windows need to be cleaned.
+You would likely sell more paper towels because people would see them and remember that they need them, and then you would sell the other products that you paired with the paper towels because you reminded customers that it’s spring and their windows need to be cleaned.

 People have been buying and selling goods since the beginning of time.
 While technology has made shopping more convenient, it has also increased its complexity.
-As you think through your retail experience (weather it’s brick-and-mortar or digital), is your merchandising strategy helping or hurting your business?
+As you think through your retail experience (whether it’s brick-and-mortar or digital), is your merchandising strategy helping or hurting your business?